inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Project Overview

-The web application that provides the current time in Moscow.
+The web application that provides the current time in Moscow and tracks visit counts.

 ## Technologies used